laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/README.md

 # Verification:
 - In the BIG-IP instance, 2 virtual servers (ports 80, 443) should be created with 2 pools (80, 443).
   - Each VS corresponds to the services declared in *'nodeport.yaml'* when creating the nginx-ingress controller.
 The selector in ingresslink.yaml must match the *'label'* in *'nodeport.yaml'*
-  - The iRule created in step 3 should automatically be associated with the VSs.
-  Note: the https VS does not have ssl profiles.
+  - The BIG-IP is in SSL passthrough mode where the VS does not have ssl profiles.
 SSL is terminated at the NGINX Ingress controller.
-In production, you should terminate SSL on the BIG=IP instance.
 - Access http://cafe.example.com/coffee and https://cafe.example.com/tea, where cafe.example.com is matched to the aws external IP of the BIG-IP instance in the host file.
 The coffee and tea app deployed with the NGINX ingress controller should display.

 # Destroy: